If you love hi-fi gear, you won’t love what you’re about to see.

 It pains me to write this, but one of Perth’s better-known bad repairers has again made himself famous recently with a couple of higher-profile cases that destroyed a lot of gear and, in this case, ended up with him being scheduled to appear at the Fair Claims court here in Perth.
 These are covered here, in Case 13, and above, in Case 14.
 The original Mr RFW case was, of course, case #1!

 This is the funnier of the two cases and probably the funniest case from 2021.
-So, Mr RFW ‘upgraded’ a pair of NAD 218THX power amplifiers, because, well, I don’t really know.
-I also don’t know what an RFW ‘upgrade’ of a NAD 218THX involves, but based on what I’ve seen of his work, it can’t be good.
+So, Mr RFW recently ‘upgraded’ a pair of NAD 218THX power amplifiers.
+Based on what I’ve seen of his work, this can’t be good.

 So he ‘upgrades’ the amplifiers and his customer collects them, takes them home and connects them back up to his expensive speakers, expecting to hear the glorious results of a Mr RFW upgrade.
 It was at this exact moment that Mr RFW’s telephone started ringing.

-Unfortunately (or perhaps fortunately, depending on how you view this), literally the moment the NAD 218THX amplifiers flickered into life, smoke also billowed from Mr RFW’s speakers, where the tweeters used to be.
-He ran to turn the amplifiers off, but it was too late, they’d also been incinerated.
-He subsequently agreed that there was a problem with the amplifiers.
+Unfortunately (or perhaps fortunately, depending on how you view this), once again, the moment the NAD 218THX amplifiers flickered into life, smoke also billowed from Mr RFW’s speakers, where the tweeters used to be.
+He nearly fell over as he ran to turn the amplifiers off, but it was too late, his speakers had now also been incinerated.
+Mr RFW subsequently agreed that there was a ‘problem’ with the amplifiers.

-This raises two fairly obvious points that I’ll mention here, simply for those who might not be quite there:
+This raises two fairly obvious points that I’ll mention for those who might not be quite there:

 - If one tests a finished product like these amplifiers in the workshop before a customer hooks them up, faults can be caught before they do any damage.
-This should always happen.
+This must always happen.
+That’s why I always laugh when someone asks me if I’ve tested their equipment.

-- When testing a suspect product, like an amplifier suspected of having a fault, one should only ever do so with test and measurement equipment, NEVER with valuable speakers!
+- One should only ever test an amplifier suspected of faulting with proper test and measurement equipment, NEVER with valuable speakers!

 In the end, the customer’s amplifiers were written off because they were deemed to be beyond economic repair.
 The speakers were repaired, at great cost to the owner.
 I don’t know what happened to Mr RFW’s speakers.

-Why don’t these reviews appear anywhere on Mr RFW’s site or profile you ask..?
-GOOD QUESTION!
+Why don’t these reviews appear anywhere on Mr RFW’s site or profile?!

 Case 12 – Accuphase C-280 Preamplifier